-Having started as Junior User Experience Researcher at Experience Solutions, I have been introduced to the world of user experience.
+Having started as Junior User Experience Researcher at Experience UX, I have been introduced to the world of user experience.
 As I come from a predominantly graphic design and retail background, I thought it was safe to say that I knew a lot about user experience.
 I don’t.

 During my interview, I was asked what really ‘pissed’ me off, a hard question to answer, especially when you are trying to deem what would be appropriate.
 Stupidity was my quick response.
 In particular, those people who do not read signs and seemingly can’t use basic technology.

 I then proceeded to give an example of a particularly memorable incident I witnessed on a self-service checkout when I worked in retail.
 I manning the self-service machine and monitoring the checkouts when a man came up to me and told me that the machine would not accept his money.
 I then discovered to my horror that this was in fact because he had tried to put the coins in the wrong place, the card holder.

 This seemed at the time to be an almost unforgivable mistake.
 I now had a queue of people waiting and a kiosk out of use.
 In my mind, there was no way anyone could possibly think that the card machine was the right place to put coins in.
 It would never have even occurred to me as an error someone would make.
 However, clearly I was wrong.
 And to be fair to that particular man, unlike him, I had been trained on the machines, and was very comfortable with new technologies such as self-service checkout systems.
 Now I realise, this gentleman who was now feeling stupid and embarrassed was not to blame for doing what he thought was right.

 In the few days I have worked as part of the team at Experience UX, I have learned a great deal about the responsibilities of designers when designing for their users.
 It is important for companies to test design ideas on real people who can give you a true insight into how people with no previous knowledge of the service, or the idea behind it will interpret what they see.
 Or don’t see in some cases.